Indigo2233/DLCoverCalibrator/dlc_firmware/README.md

 | `EEPROMWearLevel`          | EEPROM wear management (AVR only)           |
 | `dlcServo`                 | Smooth servo movement with speed control    |

-> ⚠️ Depending on the features you choose to enable, not all libraries may be required.
+> ⚠️ Depending on the enabled features, not all libraries may be required.
 Refer to the [Wiki](https://github.com/10thTeeAstronomy/DarkLight_CoverCalibrator/wiki) for more details.

 ---